dataops-sre/user-conversion-pipeline/README.md

 This project uses a standard pyspark structure, ETL jobs python files are located in the root of `jobs` folder.
 For each job, I separate data transformation logics into an independent file, pyspark unit tests only test data transformation logics.
-This project structure allows easy vertical extension -- add new transformation logics and test, and horizontal extension -- add new ETL jobs.
+This project structure allows easy vertical extension -- add new transformation logics and tests, and horizontal extension -- add new ETL jobs.

 Make usage of the pre-commit hook to ensure coding standard and quality, automatically format python code before git commit.

-Use docker and dock-compose for development and testing, it avoids potential gaps between developpers in the same project.
+Use docker and dock-compose for local development and testing, it avoids potential gaps between developpers in the same project.

 Pack the executable in docker container for easier distribution and easier production adoptions.

-## My approach and problem encountered.
+## My approach and problems encountered.

 I used a jupyter notebook with pyspark support as code scatch pad, it notably helps for data explorations, it enables adhoc verifications and tests.

 For the second tasks, I discovered that the user registrations data has duplicates entries.

-The user conversion rate seems low for me, only 28% of registrations are converted to app_loaded, I made a quick data analyse with jupyter, it does not show any relations between registration channel and conversion rate though, I spotted that all directed registrations has no conversion, but due to its very small number -- 2% of registration in the sample, maybe it is just a coincidence.
+The user conversion rate seems low, only 28% of registrations are converted to app_loaded, I made a quick data analysis with jupyter, it does not show any relations between registration channel and conversion rate, I spotted that all directed registrations has no conversion, but due to its very small number -- 2% of registration in the sample, maybe it is just a coincidence.

-the notebook is in `./jupyter-notebook` folder, you can see my explorations by running:
+the notebook is in `./jupyter-notebook` folder, you can see my explorations in github or by running:
 ```
 task jupyter
 ```